 Casper jokes with its followers and engages passionately, and its social team is clearly top-notch.

-You don’t need to be a big brand with a big social team to establish an extreme voice, though.
-Social media managers can create them for their social agencies and also for clients.
-You just need a clear voice, solid writing, and know the reasons for using the brand voice that you have chosen.
+You need a clear voice, solid writing, and know the reasons for using the brand voice that you have chosen.

 A CFO I follow has created a voice that’s positive and informational, focusing on positive potential messaging instead of just writing anxiety-inducing messages about debt and taxes.